Stéphane Lambiel: Ice shows

 Lambiel competed in a new ABC skating series, Thin Ice, which aired on 19 March 2010, after announcing his retirement from competition on 9 March 2010.
 He was paired with Shizuka Arakawa, and the two finished third, winning a total of $45,000.
 They skated to "Get Me Bodied" by Beyoncé and "Magic" by Robin Thicke.
 As a result of his participation in the show, he lost his ISU eligibility.
 After negotiations, the ISU allowed him to perform in the exhibition gala at the 2011 European Championships in Switzerland.

 Lambiel performed in the Kings On Ice tour in Russia, alongside Brian Joubert, Johnny Weir and Evgeni Plushenko.
 He also took part in ice shows in Sweden, Eastern Europe, Germany, Japan, China, South Korea, and Kazakhstan, including All That Skate, headlined by Yuna Kim, and Opera On Ice.

 Lambiel had been the headliner of the ice show Art on Ice.
-It is most often held in Lausanne and Zurich, Switzerland.
+It is most often held in Lausanne and Zürich, Switzerland.
 He skated a duet with Carolina Kostner in 2012.
 In 2019, he announced that this year was his last appearance at Art on Ice after 17 years of participation.
 Lambiel is also one of the main cast members alongside Yuzuru Hanyu and Johnny Weir at the annual touring show Fantasy on Ice in Japan.
 He has participated in all editions of the tour since its inauguration in 2010.

 In 2014, he produced his own show, Ice Legends, to honor the 150th anniversary of diplomatic relations between Japan and Switzerland.